Hornsby flood map & planning overlays

 Is Hornsby flood-prone?

-Very little of Hornsby carries a mapped flood overlay (the Hornsby average is 2%).
+Flood mapping covers Hornsby and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 2%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Hornsby bushfire-prone?